Mayen

 The Solution

-A browser-based plugin and visual dashboard to detect and classify potential fake information based on logistic regressions
+Browser-based plugin to detect and classify potential fake information based on logistic regressions

 Any text based information is broken down to paragraphs, sentences, and words to create tokens which are analyzed in comparison with similar keywords from trusted sources to create an immediate report to identify bias or potential of fake information.